 Necessary factors to understand for porting an app

 If a developer is asked to port an Android to iOS or vice versa, he will have to learn iOS from scratch and learn similarities in terms technology, elements, logic, and design, and app flow.
 This takes time at the least and the idea about porting is all about saving it.
 Here through our experience, we will share and provide key properties when considering a port from either one of the popular mobile OS.
-This highly valuable guide will save you time and spare the all those startup with annoying errors and blunders through all those trial and error schemes.
+This highly valuable guide will save you time and spare the all those startups with annoying errors and blunders through all those trial and error schemes.

 This is a hard pill to swallow, anyways here it goes: both the OS has a different architecture in their core, which will be a standard problem to tackle when going for a port.
-To talk about user display elements, the components such as menu, navigation, file handling, app flow, push notification, etc. are different for different OS, and only way to do it is to learn its documentation and go through all the boot camp procedure which is same for every develop at the first step.
+To talk about user display elements, the components such as menu, navigation, file handling, app flow, push notification, etc. are different for different OS, and the only way to do it is to learn its documentation and go through all the boot camp procedure which is the same for every developer at the first step.
 So it’s important to get ready for the tough time for developers in particular when opting for porting the app.

-Mobile app development is all about UI/UX, which brings out color and aesthetics to all the boring text and numbers and makes it an interesting piece of software.
+Mobile app development is all about UI/UX, which brings out colour and aesthetics to all the boring text and numbers and makes it an interesting piece of software.
 When porting from one OS to another, the design structure is different.
 For example, iOS uses a flat design system while Android is based on Material design structure.
 The difference in design between iOS and Android has been greatly debated by many experts and developers which brings down to the conclusion that bot OS is a separate universe when UI elements are a concern.

 Coding and Business logic